-- 1. Participation (20%).
+- 1. Participation (10%).
 Students are expected to participate actively in the class. - 2.
-Class presentation on an assigned biblical interpreter; focus must not be on biography but rather biblical interpretation (25%). - 3.
-Paper should be 10-12 pages and is due April 3rd.
-(55%).
-For details see below.
+Class presentation on an assigned biblical interpreter; focus must not be on biography but rather biblical interpretation (20%). - 3.
+Reflection Paper (30%).
+Read and write a reflection paper on Amanda Benckhuysen's The Gospel of Eve.
+How does this illustrate the relevance of the history of interpretation for the present?
+What questions does this book raise for you?
+Your paper should demonstrate that you have engaged with the contents of the book.
+It should be 4-5 pages, double-spaced, and 12 font. - 3.
+Final Paper should be about 8-10 pages and is due April 2nd (40%).
+Details see below.